PostHog/posthog.com/contents/docs/deployment/deploy-kubernetes.md

 By default, PostgreSQL is installed as part of the chart.
 To use an external PostgreSQL server set `postgresql.enabled` to `false` and then set `postgresql.postgresHost` and `postgresql.postgresqlPassword`.
 The other options (`postgresql.postgresqlDatabase`, `postgresql.postgresqlUsername` and `postgresql.postgresqlPort`) may also want changing from their default values.

 To avoid issues when upgrading this chart, provide `postgresql.postgresqlPassword` for subsequent upgrades.
 This is due to an issue in the PostgreSQL chart where password will be overwritten with randomly generated passwords otherwise.
-See https://github.com/helm/charts/tree/master/stable/postgresql#upgrade for more detail.
+See [this doc](https://github.com/helm/charts/tree/master/stable/postgresql#upgrade) for more detail.

 ### Redis